-Lake Havasu City shall retain ten (10) percent of the amount of each payment until final completion and acceptance of all work covered by the contract documents.
+The City shall retain ten percent (10%) of the amount of each payment until final completion and acceptance of all work covered by the contract documents.
 Also required prior to payment is the contractor's invoice, lien release from the contractor, and inspection by the Housing Program Inspector.
 All unconditional finals for all subcontractors must be received by the Grants Administrator before final payment is issued.